 ZEQT also has a large allocation to the US markets (over 40%) and 30%+ allocation to the Canadian markets.
 However, the VEQT portfolio shares many differences with the ZEQT in terms of management fee, MER, and distribution frequency.

-VEQT has provided competitive returns since its inception in 2019 and pays dividend annually.
-Below is a highlight of its current returns as at March 2022:
+VEQT has provided competitive returns since its inception in 2019 and pays dividends annually.
+Below is a highlight of its current returns as at July 2022:

 ZEQT on the other hand has no performance data yet.
 That said, ZEQT has provided relatively higher dividends than VEQT in their last distributions.